Published: December 21, 2018

 Another cool thing about fly fishing is understanding the larger system.
-I learned the entomology of the streams so that I know what kind of flies to tie because the fish can be very selective in their feeding.
-If it's red today because there's a Red Quill hatch, they're not going to bite on yellow flies because the fish key in on their abundant prey species really carefully.
+I learned the entomology of the streams so that I know what kind of flies to tie.
+Trout can be very selective in their feeding, especially the larger, older ones.
+If there's a Red Quill hatch, they usually won't bite on yellow flies because they key in on the most abundant prey species.

 Have you ever had a Moby Dick?

 Yes, once I spotted a huge trout swimming around in an eddy, eating tiny mayflies.
 It was cruising in a big loop, and I must have made twenty casts before the fly landed exactly in its path.
 It just came up and calmly ate the fly, and I jerked it right out of the fish's mouth and into a tree.
 You have to have patience and nerves!

 What's your favorite part about fly fishing?